-Normally Offered: This course is offered each Fall and during the summer session by Dr. Carey Williams.
+Typically Offered: This course is offered each Fall (from 2019 on) and during the summer session by Dr. Carey Williams.

 Prerequisites and Registration Restrictions: Two semesters of General Biology (01:119:115-116).
-Registration by special permission only.
 Open to Juniors and Seniors only.

 Course Format and Objectives: This course is designed in a classroom lecture format that will include various innovative teaching modalities within the lecture hour to accomplish the course objectives.
 1) To understand the basic internal and external mammalian anatomy.
 2) To expose the student to the relationship of animal body structure, its diversity and the comparative physiology behind it.
 3) To understand the structural differences between the anatomy of the body systems in various mammals.